 How do you do that?

 Well thanks to modern technology, it is not hard.
 For instance, a Fitbit or similar device can be worn at night to track your quality of sleep.
 My husband wears an Oura ring, which is less cumbersome, and an excellent device for tracking sleep quality and heart rate variability.

 These two factors can indicate how well you’re coping with stress.

 Step 2: Eat a Low-Carb, High-Fat Diet

-High-carb foods like refined bread, cereal, pasta, cookies, and candy and even whole, starches like potatoes and rice cause insulin to rise in your blood.
+High-carb foods like refined bread, cereal, pasta, cookies, candy, and even whole, starches like potatoes and rice cause insulin to rise in your blood.

 Step 3: Practice Intermittent Fasting

 Another way to keep insulin low is by practicing intermittent fasting.Intermittent fasting is a timing method that provides you with long stretches of time between meals.
 That time away from eating allows insulin to drop, so your body can enter into fat-burning mode.